backstage/backstage/plugins/catalog-backend-module-msgraph/api-report.md

   groupFilter?: string;
 };

+// Warning: (ae-missing-release-tag) "normalizeEntityName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function normalizeEntityName(name: string): string;

+// Warning: (ae-missing-release-tag) "OrganizationTransformer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type OrganizationTransformer = (
   organization: MicrosoftGraph.Organization,
 ) => Promise<GroupEntity | undefined>;

+// Warning: (ae-missing-release-tag) "readMicrosoftGraphConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function readMicrosoftGraphConfig(
   config: Config,
 ): MicrosoftGraphProviderConfig[];

+// Warning: (ae-missing-release-tag) "readMicrosoftGraphOrg" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export function readMicrosoftGraphOrg(
   client: MicrosoftGraphClient,